ohler55/ojg/design.md

 ### Memory Allocation

 Like most languages, memory allocation adds overhead.
-Best to avoid when possible.
+It's best to avoid when possible.
 A good example of that is in the `alt` package.
 The `Alter()` function replaces slice and map members instead of allocating a new slice or map when possible.